spy-crab/Unity-animation-Relinker/README.md

    - Individual renaming
    - Find and replace.

+### Let me know if you have any feedback, or run into issues.
+If you found the tool useful please give the repository a star!

 ## Installation
 Installation for this should be similar to any other Unity editor tools you have installed.